 The members of Moderators Europe will ensure that a conference runs smoothly to time – with bright, engaging and instructive sessions, lively and inclusive debates, and a clear focus on meeting the objectives of the organisers – achieving enthusiastic feedback from participants.

 - European specialists.
-We have a wide range of specialisms in European Affairs, including political and social issues, business and innovation, the environment and climate change, development, citizen’s rights and communicating the EU.
+We are enthusiasts for communicating the European project and have a wide range of specialisms in European Affairs, including political and social issues, business and innovation, the environment, climate change, development, citizens’ rights and communicating the EU.

 - Anywhere in Europe.
 We can travel to events across Europe.
-Members of the team are based in the UK, Italy, Ireland, Switzerland and Belgium.
+Members of the team are based in Belgium, Italy, Ireland, Switzerland and the UK.

 - Sensitivity.
 The members of our team are sensitive to cultural and political differences across Europe.